intelligent-agent/redeem/docs/gettingstarted/connecting.rst

 through setup the first time.
 As you step through the setup:

 -  Set a username and password for OctoPrint
 -  It's recommended that you keep Access Control Enabled for security reasons.
 -  Set your print bed dimensions
 -  Axis speeds can be left at the defaults, as they only control the manual movements that you make through OctoPrint.

+..  figure:: media/octoprint_setup.png

 Terminal
 --------

-Sometimes it is necessary to make changes to the configurations directly or to debug a broken config file, without going through the OctoPrint browser interface.
+Sometimes it is necessary to make changes to the configurations directly or to debug a broken config file without going through the OctoPrint browser interface.
 For those unfamiliar with working with a linux operating system, check out our :doc:`/support/howto/beginlinux`.

 Connecting via Network
 ~~~~~~~~~~~~~~~~~~~~~~

+For the standard Beaglebone Black connected via ethernet.

 ::